kdelrosso/yelp_ratings_classification/README.md

-# Classification of Customer Ratings using Customer Reviews from the Yelp Dataset Challenge
+# Classification of User Star Ratings using Review Text from the Yelp Dataset Challenge

 ## Introduction